Don't Tell The Queen, But Meghan Markle Totally Failed This British Test

 Oh, and Scotland's national animal is the unicorn — yes, really.
 (Markle didn't know that one, either.)

-Luckily, Markle has Prince Harry to teach her everything she needs to know about U.K. culture before she takes the citizenship test.
+Luckily, Markle has Prince Harry to teach her everything she needs to know about British culture before she takes the citizenship test.
 And, if you're curious, People notes that the royal family says it's "too early to say" if Markle will keep her U.S. citizenship if she becomes a U.K. citizen.
-Still, we doubt she'll ever forget that America's national animal is the bald eagle.

 Read These Stories Next: